 Listing imagery

 In addition to eBay-produced imagery, another available resource is the photos uploaded by sellers within their product listings on eBay, also known as listing images.
-Listing imagery is eBay photography at its most functional form, it can flex from functional to expressive moments with a focus in product-centric narratives.
+Listing imagery is eBay photography at its most functional form, representing eBay's commitment to showcasing diverse products and narratives.
+It can flex from functional to expressive moments with a focus in inclusive product-centric narratives.
 Additional listing imagery includes images sourced by the business unit, approved stock image sites, or eBay photo shoots.
 Recognizing that we can't control listing imagery, this guidance outlines how to optimize—from curation to execution—the best aspects of listing images within our brand language.

 Straight on angle examples